syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE - returns only if FirstInterest or settlementDate is invalid.
+&#35;VALUE - returns only if FirstInterest or settlementDate is invalid.

-#NUM! -  returns if rate ≤ 0, if par ≤ 0, if frequency is any number other than 1, 2, or 4, if basis < 0 or if basis > 4 and if issue ≥ settlement.
+&#35;NUM! -  returns if rate ≤ 0, if par ≤ 0, if frequency is any number other than 1, 2, or 4, if basis < 0 or if basis > 4 and if issue ≥ settlement.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img10.png)

+_ACCRINT_

 ### RECEIVED